Some results on probabilities of moderate deviations: Introduction

 provided that

 where, for $x \in (-\infty, \infty)$ and $\mathbf{A} \subseteq (-\infty, \infty)$,

 This fundamental result, which describes on the scale of a law of large number type ergodic phenomenon, is what we call the Cram\'{e}r-Chernoff large deviation principle (in short, LDP) for $\{S_{n}; ~n \geq 1 \}$.
 Clearly, the rate function $I(x), ~x \in (-\infty, \infty)$ of the LDP in (1.1) is determined by the moment generating function $M(t), ~t \in (-\infty, \infty)$ of random variable $X$.
-Donsker and Varadhan [12] and Bahadur and Zabell [1] established an LDP for sums of i.i.d.
+The idea to study the log-moment generating function in a non i.i.d. setting seems to go back to Sievers [31], followed by Plachky [28] and Plachky and Steinebach [29].
+More recently Comman [9] improved [29] substantially by weakening the differentiability and convexity conditions.
+Donsker and Varadhan [13] and Bahadur and Zabell [1] established an LDP for sums of i.i.d.
 Banach space-valued random variables.
 Bolthausen [3] extended the Cram\'{e}r-Chernoff-Donsker-Varadhan-Bahadur-Zabell LDP when the laws of the random variables converge weakly and satisfy a uniform exponential integrability condition.
-As an application of the Bolthausen LDP, Li, Rosalsky, and Al-Mutairi [21] established an LDP for bootstrapped sample means.
+As an application of the Bolthausen LDP, Li, Rosalsky, and Al-Mutairi [22] established an LDP for bootstrapped sample means.
 Since large deviation theory deals with the decay of the probability of increasingly unlikely events, it has applications in many different scientific fields, ranging from queuing theory to statistics and from finance to engineering.
 There have been a great number of investigations on the probabilities of large deviations for sums of independent random variables.
-Surveys of these investigations can be found in Book [4], Dembo and Zeitouni [11], Petrov [25, 26]), Saulis and Statulevi\u{c}ius [27], Stroock [29], etc.
+Surveys of these investigations can be found in Book [4], Dembo and Zeitouni [12], Petrov [26, 27]), Saulis and Statulevi\u{c}ius [30], Stroock [33], etc.

-Inspired by the results Gantert [14] and Hu and Nyrhinen [15], Li and Miao [18] established an LDP, on the scale $\log n$, for partial sums of i.i.d. $\mathbf{B}$-valued random variables.
+Inspired by the results Gantert [15] and Hu and Nyrhinen [16], Li and Miao [19] established an LDP, on the scale $\log n$, for partial sums of i.i.d. $\mathbf{B}$-valued random variables.
 For the special case $\mathbf{B} = (- \infty, \infty)$, if $S_n / n^{1/p} \rightarrow_{\mathbb{P}} 0$ for some $0<p<2$ then, for all $s > 0$,

 where

 In particular, under the same hypotheses, for all $s>0$,